-Seventy years ago this spring, Jackie Robinson made history for the Brooklyn Dodgers - helping fulfill baseball's destiny as America's National Pastime.
+Seventy one years ago this spring, Jackie Robinson made history for the Brooklyn Dodgers - helping fulfill baseball's destiny as America's National Pastime.

 As many schools in the northeast pause for Winter Break, the National Baseball Hall of Fame and Museum celebrates Robinson's heroic journey - along with countless other milestones - in honoring Black History Month.